 You can check your regular expression from View Result Tree.
 Refer below image:

-3) Now we will supply the Reference Name in the next request where the parameter p_auth is stored and it’s Done.
+3) Now we will supply the Reference Name in the next request where JMeter will store the value of parameter p_auth.

 Let’s Run the Test again: